opencoweb/coweb/docs/tutorial/install.rst

 snapshot of a working coweb application on your own Java server.
 These instructions will also deploy cowebx widgets as well.

-.. note:: The following steps assume you are using version 1.1 of the `dojo-boilerplate` boilerplate.
+.. note:: The following steps assume you are using version |v boilerplate| of the `dojo-boilerplate` boilerplate.

 #.
 Download a stable tagged release of coweb-boilerplates from the GitHub
    `tagged releases <https://github.com/opencoweb/coweb-boilerplates/tags>`__.
-   We are using tag v1.1.
+   We are using tag |tag boilerplate|.
 #.
 Unpackage the archive.
 The file will be named something like
    :file:`opencoweb-coweb-boilerplates-<SHA1ID>`, where <SHAID> is the SHA1 hash of the specific git commit.
 In this tutorial, we rename the resulting